-5G networks will provide farmers and the agricultural industry at large with the infrastructure to leverage advanced Smart Farming IoT technologies for tracking, monitoring, automating and analyzing their agricultural and industrial operations.
+Smart Farming is name of the technological evolution in the field of agriculture on the back of IoT and cloud computing.
+Smart Farming solutions will provide farmers and the agricultural industry at large with the infrastructure to leverage advanced IoT technologies for tracking, monitoring, automating and analyzing their agricultural and industrial operations.

 Most important Industrial IoT market on Planet?